SKIP INTRODUCTION > ENTER DATABASE

 * * * * *

 Historically, Australia, China, France, India, Indonesia, Japan, Malaysia, Oman, Thailand and UAE top the charts when it comes to satellite tracking studies in the IOSEA region.
 Over the past decade, the years of 2009 and 2010 stand out as being especially prolific for tracking studies, with about 200 transmitters having been deployed over the course of those two years.
-From the beginning of 2011 upto now, July 2012, the numbers of turtles that have been tracked are about 200.

 We would welcome additional contributions to the database.
 If you are familiar with a project not already included, please complete the linked MS-Word template and return it to the Secretariat by e-mail.